Karaka-Management/oms-Script/Docs/Help/en/introduction.md

 ## Permission Management

-It's possible to only give selected users and groups access to certain helper.
+It's possible to only give selected users and groups access to certain scripts.

 ## Input handling

-The custom helper can be created in a way which allows UI interaction by the user and it's also possible to allow helper to handle uploaded user data.
+The custom scripts can be created in a way which allows UI interaction by the user and it's also possible to allow scripts to handle uploaded user data.
 E.g. a tool could create different reports based on the date defined by the user.

-In some cases it's not possible to directly access data from within the application for such purposes it's possible to create helper which take additional data as uploads and use/transform this data according to the in the tool defined specifications.
+In some cases it's not possible to directly access data from within the application for such purposes it's possible to create scripts which take additional data as uploads and use/transform this data according to the in the tool defined specifications.
 This way the same tool can be used in re-curring situation to create different results based on the different data without re-writing or re-uploading the tool every time.
 E.g. a tool could create reports based on uploaded data in excel or csv format.

 ## Localization

-The module allows users to create helper which also support localization.
+The module allows users to create scripts which also support localization.

 ## Default UI styles